MrAsterisco/RxFireAuth/README.md

 If you make changes to the codebase, I am not enforcing a coding style, but I may ask you to make changes based on how the rest of the library is made.

 ## Status
-This library is under **active development**.
+This library is under **active development** and it can be considered stable enough to be used in Production.

 Even if most of the APIs are pretty straightforward, **they may change in the future**; but you don't have to worry about that, because releases will follow [Semanting Versioning 2.0.0](https://semver.org).

 ## License
 RxFireAuth is distributed under the MIT license.
 [See LICENSE](https://github.com/MrAsterisco/RxFireAuth/blob/master/LICENSE) for details.